SerratedSharp/SerratedJQ/README.md

 Emphasis on "static".
 There's no server side code in this demo.
 The .NET assemblies are downloaded to your browser as simple static files, the same way your browser would download *.js, *.css, or images, and run inside a WebAssembly sandbox.
 No .NET server side hosting is needed, but this approach could easily be combined with any traditional web application such as MVC.
 This makes this solution composable with existing architectures looking to provide greater agility in developing client side logic.

-A more extensive demo including integration with a MVC project and API requests from the WASM client to MVC host, including a walkthru of the code: https://www.youtube.com/watch?v=0BrGf99K6CU
+A more extensive demo including integration with a MVC project and API requests from the WASM client to MVC host, including a walkthrough of the code: https://www.youtube.com/watch?v=0BrGf99K6CU

 Code from Demo: https://github.com/SerratedSharp/SerratedJQ/tree/main/SerratedJQSample